TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Specifically, the TRANSIENT PEAK VOLTAGE

-When a transient signal appears on the
+When a transient signal

-the stage in which it
+just at the stage in which it

-So if, for example, the phase-splitter
+So if, for example, the

-does not suffer as
+- which does not suffer as

 much sag because it is a low current stage - will flow to the phase-splitter stage and be mixed with it at the filter cap